justin-g-wang/cs100-final-project/README.md

  ## Screenshots
  > Screenshots of the input/output after running your application
  ## Installation/Usage
- > To install this app and run the application, this Github repository shoud be cloned into an IDE that supports C++ programming.
+ To install this app and run the application, this Github repository shoud be cloned into an IDE that supports C++ programming.
 After you clone it, you need to run `cmake .`, `make` , `./SongCollection`.
-After running `./`SongCollection`, you should be able to find music.
+After running `./`SongCollection`, you should be able to find login in, rate music and get recommendations.
  ## Testing
  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.